rameau-fr/MC-Calib/README.md

 5. **Prepare your video sequences**

-      The images extracted from each cameras have to be stored in a different folders with a common prefix followed by a 3 digits index (starting from 001), for instance if two cameras are used the folder can be called: 'Cam_001' and 'Cam_002'.
+      The images extracted from each camera have to be stored in different folders with a common prefix followed by a three digits index (starting from 001).
+For instance, if two cameras are used, the folder can be called: 'Cam_001' and 'Cam_002'.

 6. **Setup the configuration file for your system**